-The shortlist will be drawn up on the basis of students' ISEE for financial aid declarations, giving precedence to students in the greatest financial need.
+The shortlist will be drawn up on the basis of students' ISEE for financial aid declarations, provided that students meet the merit requirements indicated in the calls, giving precedence to students in the greatest financial need.

 Students selected for a collaboration will be required to sign a contract drawn up with the University.